Man arrested for throwing bottle at Bolt

 The spectator, arrested on suspicion of causing a public nuisance, was removed from the stadium and taken to a police station in east London.

-The spokesman said no one was injured during the incident, which did not disrupt the race - the highlight of the athletics programme at the Games - won by Jamaican Usain Bolt in the second fastest time on record.
+The spokesman said no one was injured during the incident, which did not disrupt the race - the highlight of the athletics program at the Games - won by Jamaican Usain Bolt.

-Edith Bosch, a bronze medal winner in judo at the Games, told Dutch television she was standing behind the man when he shouted insults at Bolt and hurled the bottle towards him.
+Edith Bosch, a bronze medal winner in judo at the Games, told Dutch TV she was standing behind the man when he shouted insults at Bolt before hurling the bottle towards him.

 The Dutch athlete said she had slapped him around the head before he was taken away by police.